-BIMAG is a research group in the Pioneer Research Center for Mathematical and Computational Sciences at the Institute for Basic Science (IBS), which is located in Daejeon, South Korea, a city of 1.5 million people.
-BIMAG is the place where researchers from various backgrounds including mathematics, physics, biology and medicine can research together to develop mathematical theories and tools and apply them to solve various biological and medical problems.
+Biomedical Mathematics Group (BIMAG) is a research group in the Pioneer Research Center for Mathematical and Computational Sciences at the Institute for Basic Science (IBS), which is located in Daejeon, South Korea.
+BIMAG is the place where researchers from various backgrounds including mathematics, physics, biology and medicine research together to develop mathematical theories and tools and apply them to solve various biological and medical problems.
 The Chief Investigator of BIMAG is Jae Kyoung Kim, and BIMAG consists of three teams.

-- Intracellular dynamics team aims for the development of reduction methods for multi-scale systems and its application to enzyme kinetics, cancer Immunotherapy and biological oscillators.
+- The intracellular dynamics team aims to develop reduction methods for multi-scale systems and apply them to understand molecular dynamics underlying enzyme kinetics, pharmacokinetics, cancer immunotherapy, and circadian rhythms.

-- Intercellular dynamics team aims for the development of inference methods for dynamic cellular networks and its application to biological oscillatory networks.
+- The intercellular dynamics team aims to develop inference methods for dynamic cellular networks and apply them to uncover structures underlying various biological networks.

-- Systemic dynamics team aims for the development of digital medicine for sleep disorders based on health wearable devices.
+- The systemic dynamics team aims to develop digital medicine for sleep disorders based on health-wearable devices via mathematical modeling and machine learning.

-The senior research positions are available for individuals who have research experience for 5 years or more after their Ph.
+The Senior Researcher positions are available for individuals who have research experience for 5 years or more after their Ph.
 D. The appointment is initially for two years and can be extended for three more years after reviews of the research performance.

 A complete application packet should include: